prince-of-inf/WorldTradeComplexNetworks/README.md

-World Trade analysis in Python
+# World Trade analysis in Python
+with focus on Complex Networks.